 LEWIS VS. WEST: This recent cause of action is as tragic as it was avoidable.
 The mother of a newborn initiated a lawsuit against one of her doctors after his alleged negligence left the baby with brain damage from oxygen deprivation.
 Injuries to newborn children are alarmingly common and this case is illustrative of the adversity that families are dealing with today.

-BERNARD VS. ROSNER: Hysterectomies are incredibly common in America.
+UNKNOWN OR UNNAMED PLAINTIFF VS. ROSNER: Hysterectomies are incredibly common in America.
 In fact, their prevalence is trending upwards at a significant rate.
 However, this development does come with some risks as well as this case exhibits.
 The plaintiff in this suit experienced an accident in the course of her hysterectomy and sought compensation after even her doctor initially missed the mishap.

 LEVIN VS. KAPLAN: Many people make mistakes on the job.
 However, when you are a doctor, your carelessness can have harmful and expensive consequences.
 This case involved a simple matter of a swapped prescription but resulted in great pain to the plaintiff and, hence, a lawsuit.